De Mores Packing Plant Ruins

 While the county's population has remained small over the years, Billings County continues to thrive as a scenic and historically significant area.
 The influence of Native American cultures, the arrival of the railroad, the growth of agriculture, and the establishment of Theodore Roosevelt National Park have all played major roles in shaping the county's fascinating history.

-This timeline provides a condensed summary of the historical journey of Billings County, North Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Billings County, North Dakota.

 • The area now known as Billings County was originally inhabited by Native American tribes such as the Mandan, Hidatsa, and Arikara.